 Visiting Rio Celeste

 Locals tell the story of a river turning blue when God dipped his brush in its waters while he was painting the sky.
 Even though we understand the science behind it now, it doesn’t diminish its magic one bit.
-Rio Celeste is a river of turquoise blue waters which winds through the park, culminating in an extraordinary waterfall.
+Rio Celeste is a river of brilliant turquoise waters that ends in a breathtaking waterfall.

 Located in the Tenorio National Park, Celeste is easily reached from the international airport of Liberia (LIR).
 In Rio Celeste, the province of Guanacaste has one of its most stunning natural wonders.
 You can explore the trails along the rivers and lagoons on foot.
 If you desire, you can also do so on horseback.
 You can raft, hike, spot amazing wildlife and even swim!
 Make sure to do the latter and benefit from the river’s magical healing properties.